What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 “It’s not that normality is worse.
 It’s just different to what we thought it would be.”

-She also thinks that many people don’t realise what a huge commitment marriage is – until they make it.
+She also thinks that many people don’t realize what a huge commitment marriage is — until they make it.
 So while the day-to-day doesn’t change, the big picture does.

 “It’s not playing at being grown-up anymore, it’s being grown-up.